wso2-attic/esb-connectors/cashboard/cashboard-connector/cashboard-connector-1.0.0/README.txt

  8. Update the Cashboard properties file at location "<CASHBOARD_CONNECTOR_HOME>/cashboard-connector/cashboard-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.

-   i)    	apiUrl                 		- The API URL specific to the domain of the created account. e.g. https://api.barnselectronics.cashboardapp.com ii)	 	emailAddress				- Email address that is used to create the Cashboard trial account under Step 4 (i). iii)  	password			 		- Password that is used to create the Cashboard trial account under Step 4 (i). iv)	 	subdomain			 		- Subdomain of the Cashboard trial account that is created under Step 4 (i).
+   i)    	apiUrl                 		- The API URL specific to the domain of the created account. e.g. https://api.barnselectronics.cashboardapp.com ii)	 	emailAddress				- Email address that is used to create the Cashboard trial account under Step 4. iii)  	password			 		- Password that is used to create the Cashboard trial account under Step 4. iv)	 	subdomain			 		- Subdomain of the Cashboard trial account that is created under Step 4.
    v)	 	clientCompanyName			- Use a valid string value as company name. vi)   	address						- Use a valid string value as address. vii)  	city						- Use a valid string value as city.